HadirouTamdamba/Fraud-Detection-in-Financial-Transactions-EU/README.md

 ## Acknowledgments
 We extend our sincere gratitude to the **European financial institutions** and **data providers** that facilitated the collection of transactional data for this project.
 Their valuable contributions have been instrumental in advancing fraud detection research and enhancing financial security.

-A special thanks to all **stakeholders, researchers, and contributors** who have supported this initiative to make digital transactions safer and more secure for everyone.
+A special thanks to all **Stakeholders, Researchers, and Contributors** who have supported this initiative to make digital transactions safer and more secure for everyone.

 ---